Milo1885/Tease-AI/README.md

 ### Know Issues:
 * DommeTag alternation is causing nonsense most of the time.
 * Texted imagetags are not working.
-* Vitalsub can't read the calorie items from the file anymore.
 * MouseOver LblDomImagedir causes unhandled exception.